 What if "X" is not listed?
-If a function type is not available on this list, it may be possible to define it as a polynomial superposition of existing ones (see 4.14).
+If a function type is not available on this list, it may be possible to define it as a polynomial superposition of existing ones (see 4.15), a custom function (see 4.16).

 In the rest of this section, all available component types are listed, along with their physical units and their ranges of values, if limited.
-Such ranges are often used to define automatically default sampling intervals, for example by setting the parameters LowerBoundary and upperBoundary in the parent colvar.
+Such ranges are often used to define automatically default sampling intervals, for example by setting the parameters lowerBoundary and upperBoundary in the parent colvar.

 For each type of component, the available configurations keywords are listed: when two components share certain keywords, the second component references to the documentation of the first one that uses that keyword.
-The very few keywords that are available for all types of components are listed in a separate section 4.11.
+The very few keywords that are available for all types of components are listed in a separate section 4.12.